Kris Straub: Web cartoonist

 The comic initially ran under the name Starshift Crisis.
 The nearly identical Starslip Crisis appeared early in the strip's run, with its own website and associated content, differing only in that the term "starslip" replaced "starshift".
 The two ran in parallel, until a strip in August 2005 which definitively ended the plot of Starshift Crisis, but which played out differently in Starslip Crisis.
 Reportedly, the name change was caused by a legal issue.

 In 2008, Straub began writing another webcomic, Chainsawsuit, publishing three strips a week.
 The comic featured simple black and white drawings and slapstick humor.
 It ran for 11 years and achieved particular notoriety for its strip All Houses Matter upon release in 2014 and then again during the 2020 Black Lives Matter protests.

+In 2012, Straub launched the webcomic Broodhollow, a self-described "serial horror comic."
+Set in the titular town, the story follows door-to-door encyclopedia salesman Wadsworth Zane as he uncovers the town's secrets.
+The first two volumes Curious Little Thing and Angleworm pair horror with a quirky tone to explore themes of community and tradition, among others.
+The series went on hiatus in 2015, and is listed as such on Straub's home site as of September 2023.